The Flash (1990 TV series): Marketing

 Warner Bros.
 Television and CBS began its promotion of the series in July 1990 during the 1990 NBA All-Star Game.
 It also had ad campaigns on radio and cable television during "wrestling matches on USA Cable and during [Batman airings] on the Family Channel", as well as ads in The Flash comic book and posters for the series in malls and Kmarts across the country.
 Four-minute promos of the series aired at all Six Flags amusement parks and a few weeks before the pilot's debut, Warner Bros. flew banners over beaches on both coasts.
-Describing the marketing, George Schweitzer, senior vice president of communications at the CBS Broadcast Group said, "It's not being sold as a comic book.
+Describing the marketing, George Schweitzer, senior vice president of communications at the CBS Broadcast Group said: "It's not being sold as a comic book.
 It's being sold like Batman [the 1989 film] – dark and mysterious and exciting.
-The promos have a theatrical quality."
-The pilot debuted on July 15, 1990 at a "big bash" at the Warner Bros.
+The promos have a theatrical quality".
+The pilot debuted on July 15, 1990, at a "big bash" at the Warner Bros.
 Burbank lot.

 Home media

-The Flash was released on DVD in January 2006.

-Several episodes were edited as three TV movies and released on VHS: